 UTI stands for Urinary Tract Infection.
 Any organ of the urinary tract may be infected.

-Additional symptoms (fever, lumbar pain) are signs of complication, and it needs prompt diagnosis and aggressive treatment.
-Quick urine culture tests and focused antibiotic treatment are mandatory in these cases.
+Additional symptoms (fever, lumbar pain) are signs of complication, they are more frequent in prostatitis and kidney infection and need prompt diagnosis and aggressive treatment.

-E. coli is a bacterium that causes most of these UTI.
+E. coli is a bacterium that causes most of these UTIs.
 After bowel movements, the bacterial count increases in the genital area.
-If the bowel movements are irregular with constipation or diarrhoea, this count will be even higher.
+If the bowel movements are irregular with constipation or diarrhea, this count will be even higher.
 Moreover, if hygiene is lacking, the bacteria will replicate, further infecting the vagina.
 After that, they enter the bladder easily through the urethra.

 Specific risk factors for cystitis in women are: